Jawadban/captain/README.md

 Yahoo Finance Api for historical quotes etc is offline for good and will not be available anymore so Steps4 and 5 will not run.

-# Builds
+# Builds and Side Quests

-Sorry did not have much time to implement Web app but React, Webpack, Babel and RESTful Express server is working...
+React, Webpack, Babel and RESTful Express server is working but sorry did not have much time to implement Web app.

 You can start the Express Node server running React by:
 ```